ibm-cloud-docs/account/iam-service-roles.md

 | `containers-kubernetes.kube.read` | Users get read access to most Kubernetes resources in the namespace, but not to certain resources like roles, role bindings, or secrets.
 Corresponds to the RBAC view cluster role, which can be scoped to a namespace. | Reader |
 | `containers-kubernetes.kube.write` | Users get read and write access to most Kubernetes resources in the namespace, but not to certain resources like roles or role bindings.
 Corresponds to the RBAC edit cluster role, which can be scoped to a namespace. | Writer |
 | `containers-kubernetes.kube.manage` | When scoped to one namespace: Users can read and write to all Kubernetes resources in the namespace, but not to objects that apply across namespaces, the namespace resource quota, or the namespace itself.
 Corresponds to the RBAC admin cluster role to that namespace.
 When scoped to all namespaces in the cluster (by leaving the previous namespace field empty): Users can read and write to all Kubernetes resources in all namespaces in the cluster and work with objects that apply across namespaces, like top pods, top nodes, or creating an Ingress resource to make apps publicly available.
 Corresponds to the RBAC cluster-admin cluster role. | Manager |
-{: caption="Service actions - Kubernetes Service" caption-side="top"}
+{: caption="Table 25.
+Service actions - Kubernetes Service" caption-side="top"}
 {: tab-title="Actions"}
 {: tab-group="containers-kubernetes"}
 {: class="simple-tab-table"}